based2/KB/network/ip_filter.md

 block from any to 20.222.185.152
 # https://threatfox.abuse.ch/browse/malware/win.havoc/
 block from any to 20.224.11.48
+# https://red.flag.domains/posts/2024-06-25/ payemacontrvention[.fr] (registrar: IONOS SE) paiementinfraction[.fr] (registrar: One.com A/S)
+block from any to 20.224.16.249
 # https://www.abuseipdb.com/check/20.228.150.123
 block from any to 20.228.150.123
 # https://threatfox.abuse.ch/browse/malware/unknown/